thinkandse/Persuasive-research-video-WYSWAKS-/README.md

 <h3>Finished the entire script!
 Total words: 4399 </h3>
 <h1>Hour 8:</h1>
 <br>
-<h3>Started working on the thumbnail, found 2 images and put them in phoshop, had to add blur to the background of 1 image and them made the middle look more clean, started on colour correction but not yet finished.</h3>
+<h3>Started working on the thumbnail, found 2 images and put them in photoshop, had to add blur to the background of 1 image and them made the middle look more clean, started on colour correction but not yet finished.</h3>
 <h1>Hour 9:</h1>
 <br>
 <h3>Long hour.
 But I added a glow effect around 3 subjects, the fate fairy, protagonist on the left, and 1 ofther subject on the right, continuing adding glow effect next few hours!</h3>